 What can go wrong

 If you don’t research carefully you may end up with complaints like this: “They used flattery, told me about special discounts, told me there were deadlines, and pressed me to sign a contract.
 They said it was a joint investment.
 I paid a high up-front fee but they also want a share of royalties from book sales.
 I hate the cover.
 They priced my book too high.
 I don’t know how many books they’ve sold.
 They have given away too many review copies that I now see for sale at very low prices online.
 I’m not happy about how often they pay and the percentage they take.
 They promised to promote my book and haven’t.
 They did a poor job editing and I have to pay to have them correct their mistakes.
 Someone added too many commas.
 They keep spamming me to buy more copies of my book.”
+(A compilation of comments from upset authors with post-contract complaints.)

 The first thing you should do when looking for a package of services from a self-publishing company is to check the company’s online reputation.
 Do a search of that company’s name plus some key words such as ‘scam’, ‘rip-off’, ‘complaint’, or ‘warning’, etc. You can also check their social media presence for anything that raises any red flags.
-For example, if they haven’t posted anything to their blog, twitter, or Facebook page for a very long time, or if the things they post don’t seem professional.
+For example, if they haven’t posted anything to their blog, Twitter, or Facebook page for a very long time, or if the things they post don’t seem professional.
 Third, you should assess their advertising.
 Are they too spammy?
 Do they push people to send them manuscripts?
 Do they over-promise?

 After your initial research, and when you have a few companies in mind, the next step is to check the quality of their services.
 Do the books they publish have quality editing, cover, and interior design?
 How and where do they sell their books and in what formats?
 Are they familiar with your genre of writing?